Demand for new treatments

-Virology focuses on all of the following aspects of viruses: their structure, classification and evolution, their ways to infect and exploit host cells for reproduction, their interaction with host organism physiology and immunity, the diseases they cause, the techniques to isolate and culture them, and their use in research and therapy.
+Virology focuses on all of the following aspects of viruses – from their structure, classification and evolution, to their ways of infecting and exploiting host cells for reproduction, their interaction with host organism physiology and immunity, the diseases they cause, the techniques to isolate and culture them and their use in research and therapy.

-ILC Therapeutic’s interest in virology has concentrated on the use of semi-synthetic Type 1 Interferons for the treatment of the pandemic viruses (e.g. Influenza, SARS CoV 1,2).
-This has been expanded to include the respiratory viruses as the many faceted anti-viral mechanisms invoked by interferons have evolved over 350 million years to protect us from virtually any viral infection.
+ILC’s interest in virology has concentrated on the use of semi-synthetic, interferon-alphas for the treatment of pandemic viruses (e.g. SARS-CoV-1 and SARS-CoV2).
+This has been expanded to include several other viruses as the many faceted antiviral mechanisms invoked by interferons have evolved over 350 million years to protect us from virtually any viral infection.

-It tends to appear between the ages of 15 and 35.Psoriasis causes patches of thick red sore skin with silvery scales that itch or feel sore.
+It tends to appear between the ages of 15 and 35 years and causes patches of thick, red skin with silvery scales that itch or feel sore.
 It can be mild and localised to the hands or severe and cover large areas of the body.